-All evidence must be on file before the mock examinations take place.
+All evidence must be provided before the mock examinations take place.

-SENCos must note that candidates are only entitled to the above arrangements if they are disabled within the meaning of the Equality Act.
+SENDCo must note that candidates are only entitled to the above arrangements if they are disabled within the meaning of the Equality Act.
 The candidate is at a substantial disadvantage when compared with other non-disabled candidates undertaking the assessment and it would be reasonable in all the circumstances to provide the arrangement.
 (The only exception to this would be a temporary illness, a temporary injury or other temporary indisposition which is clearly evidenced.)

-For example, in the case of separate invigilation, the candidate's difficulties are established within the centre and known to a Form Tutor, a Head of Year, the SENCo or a senior member of staff with pastoral responsibilities.
+For example, in the case of alternative rooming, the candidate's difficulties are established within the centre and known to a Form Tutor, a Head of Year, the SENDCo or a senior member of staff with pastoral responsibilities and are consistently a barrier all assessments.